-“Interviews can be so serious and boring.
-How can I weave in a little humor while still coming across as professional?”
-[TWEET]
+Interviews can be so serious and boring.
+Here's how to weave in a little humor while still coming across as professional.

 It can also be a way to shoot yourself in the foot by coming across as unprofessional, inappropriate, and otherwise cringe-worthy.
-Humor, especially job interview humor, is a skill that some of us have mastered to a greater degree than others have.
-My experience as a hiring manager confirms that misplaced and poorly timed jokes are anything but funny in an interview.
+Humor, especially job-interview humor, is a skill that some of us have mastered to a greater degree than others have.
+My experience as a hiring manager confirms that misplaced and poorly-timed jokes are anything but funny in an interview.

-So, what do you do if you want to use job interview humor in a way that will boost your candidacy?
-Keep these job interview tips in mind.
+So, what do you do if you want to use job-interview humor in a way that will boost your candidacy?
+Keep these job-interview tips in mind:

-The good news is that each one of us is surrounded by real-life events that are funny.
+The good news is that each one of us is surrounded by real-life events that are funny and make us smile.
 When you share a real-life experience in a fun frame, you get an opportunity to lighten the mood without coming across as fake.
 Look for something that has happened in your world and consider a way of slightly exaggerating or remixing the story to make a point.

 Let's start with an example.

 While interviewing for a job as an accounting manager, I was asked about my ability to collaborate effectively in a high-pressure situation.
-I took the opportunity to weave in some job interview humor.
+I took the opportunity to weave in some job-interview humor.

 “That is a great question,” I said.
-“I am glad you asked, because deadlines and high stakes can quickly turn a working relationship confrontational.
+“I am glad you asked because deadlines and high stakes can quickly turn a working relationship confrontational.
 As an auditor, I am no stranger to having to ask sensitive questions, dig into mistakes that could potentially damage someone's career, and poke around when people are just trying to do their jobs.
 To be effective at what I do, I had to come up with something that would lighten the mood and get me better results.
 I decided that I would bribe my clients…”

 At this point, the interviewing manager's eyebrows went up in surprise, as I delivered the punchline: